CTCycle/ADSORFIT-Isotherms-Fitting/README.md

 # ADSORFIT: Automated Adsorption Model Fitting

 ## 1. Project Overview
 ADSORFIT accelerates adsorption-model research by combining automated curve fitting, visual analytics, and experiment management in a single workflow.
-A shared FastAPI service and NiceGUI interface coordinate dataset ingestion, parameter exploration, and solver execution so interactive users and scripted integrations access the same capabilities.
+The system consists of a FastAPI backend for data processing and model fitting, and a modern React + TypeScript frontend for interactive visualization and control.
 The fitting engine minimizes the least-squares distance between measured uptake profiles and the predictions of classical adsorption models, enabling quick comparison of hypotheses, sensitivity studies, and archiving of the best-performing solutions for future review.

 ## 2. Installation
 ### 2.1 Prerequisites
-- Python 3.12
+- **Backend**: Python 3.12
+- **Frontend**: Node.js 18+ and npm
 - A recent version of `pip`
 - Recommended: a virtual environment manager such as `venv`, Conda, or Hatch